confluentinc/kafka-rest/docs/config.rst

   * Default: 1000
   * Importance: low

+``ssl.cipher.suites``
+  A list of SSL cipher suites.
+Leave blank to use Jetty's defaults.

+  * Type: list
+  * Default: []
+  * Importance: low

+``ssl.endpoint.identification.algorithm``
+  The endpoint identification algorithm to validate the server hostname using the server certificate.
+Leave blank to use Jetty's default.

+  * Type: string
+  * Default: ""
+  * Importance: low

 ``ssl.keymanager.algorithm``
-  Used for HTTPS.
   The algorithm used by the key manager factory for SSL connections.
 Leave blank to use Jetty's default.

   * Type: string
-  * Default: "" (Jetty's default)
+  * Default: ""
   * Importance: low

 ``ssl.trustmanager.algorithm``
-  Used for HTTPS.
   The algorithm used by the trust manager factory for SSL connections.
 Leave blank to use Jetty's default.

   * Type: string
-  * Default: "" (Jetty's default)
-  * Importance: low

-``ssl.cipher.suites``
-  Used for HTTPS.
-A list of SSL cipher suites.
-Comma-separated list.
-Leave blank to use Jetty's defaults.

-  * Type: list
-  * Default: "" (Jetty's default)
-  * Importance: low

-``ssl.endpoint.identification.algorithm``
-  Used for HTTPS.
-The endpoint identification algorithm to validate the server hostname using the server certificate.
-Leave blank to use Jetty's default.

-  * Type: string
-  * Default: "" (Jetty's default)
+  * Default: ""
   * Importance: low